|Sophia Hawthorne autograph letter signed to Annie Adams Fields, [March 1863]|

 I know that Moby Dick was on the list of books which your Mamma has; but the list was of the books which I selected.
 I took most of them home with me in a basket, in which I also returned them; but a good deal of space was occupied by the "Literary World," a periodical about the size of the Athenaeum, so that all the books would not go in, and some were sent to me, but several of those on the list were not sent.
 I ought at the time, to have taken down the names of those I did not receive.
 I cannot now remember what they were.
 But I will endeavor to get "Moby Dick."
 Mrs. Dike has some books that can perhaps be exchanged for it when we can send to Boston.
 I have enquired for it in the bookstores here, but could not get it.
 (175)[UC Berkeley, Bancroft Library, Hawthorne Family Papers (BANC MSS 72/236 z).
 Papers of Julian Hawthorne, Ctn 2, Folder 14, include the transcription of Elizabeth's December 5, 1862 letter to Una with "Copies of letters to Una Hawthorne from her aunt, Elizabeth M. Hawthorne, Dec.
 9, 1861-Jan.
 2, 1870 (also available on microfilm (BANC FILM 72/236, reel 4)."]

-I'm not sure how to read the December 1862 reference by Elizabeth Manning Hawthorne, without missing context.
-It sounds like Una Hawthorne (eighteen years old in 1862) either recommended Moby-Dick or asked for it back.
+I'm not sure how to read the December 1862 reference by Elizabeth Manning Hawthorne, without Una Hawthorne's side of the correspondence.
+It sounds like Una (eighteen years old in 1862) either recommended Moby-Dick or asked for it back.
 Now Una's aunt Elizabeth can't find it, and half suspects she never received it.
 Ironically, one or more volumes of The Literary World had crowded out Moby-Dick in Elizabeth's basket of borrowed books.
 Nevertheless, since Una asked about it (for whatever reason), Elizabeth promises: "I will endeavor to get "Moby Dick."
 By March 1863, Sophia Hawthorne thinks Elizabeth somehow found and "directed" it to the Hawthornes, care of Ticknor and Fields.